Shaikh-Rehan-Shakil/anaanda-baazar-scraper/readme.md

    python script.py
    ```

-2. **Output**: The script will print the number of articles found for each keyword and their URLs.
+2. **Output**: The script will put the number of articles found for each keyword and their URLs inside a json file.

 ## Customization